ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 we would still be completely out of luck in case your [CA's private key is compromised](http://en.wikipedia.org/wiki/DigiNotar) or your [CA simply fucks up](http://nakedsecurity.sophos.com/2013/01/08/the-turktrust-ssl-certificate-fiasco-what-happened-and-what-happens-next/).
-We can prevent these kinds of attacks with anrHTTP extension called [Public Key Pinning](https://tools.ietf.org/html/draft-ietf-websec-key-pinning-21).
+We can prevent these kinds of attacks with an HTTP extension called [Public Key Pinning](https://tools.ietf.org/html/draft-ietf-websec-key-pinning-21).

 Key pinning is a trust-on-first-use (TOFU) mechanism.
 The first time a browser